CemBC/CemBC/README.md

 ---

-> _“If one developer can finish a task in one month, then two developers can finish the same task in two months. - Emirhan Tidin”_
+> _“If one developer can finish a task in one month, then two developers can finish the same task in two months.” — Emirhan Tidin_